• Skip to primary navigation

 Lemon poppy seed muffins.

-• The combination of lemon zest and juice adds a refreshing burst of flavor.
+• Bright, refreshing flavor.
+The combination of lemon zest and fresh juice creates a citrus burst that's not overly sweet.

 Ingredients You'll Need